Montgomery County Voter Guide for Peace, Justice and Palestine Solidarity

 A quote states, 'If Democrats can't draw the line at genocide, they can't draw the line at democracy.'
 Below the quote is a photo of Ta-Nehisi Coates, an author of 'The Message'.

 Click here to find who represents you (input your address on the lookup option).
-You will be able to vote for the Govenor and Senate/Delegates from your legislative district.
+You will be able to vote for the Governor and Senate/Delegates from your legislative district.

 Governor